its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 ### Build operator registry with our operator bundle, push to OpenShift registry
 Run `make -C deploy deploy` this will build and verify the OLM bundle, build a catalog source and push it to your OpenShift

+This will install the stable GA-released version of Common Services.
+If you want the latest beta/dev driver of Common Services, uncomment the beta option in the `deploy` section of `deploy/Makefile`.

 To verify that the local-operator and the opencloud-operators catalogsources have been correctly deployed:
 ```
 oc get pods -n openshift-marketplace